kyma-project/btp-manager/docs/user/03-30-management-of-service-instances-and-bindings.md

               key2: val2
         EOF
     ```
-      In the **serviceOfferingName** and  **servicePlanName** fields, enter the name of the SAP BTP service you want to use and the service's plan respectively.
+      In the **serviceOfferingName** and  **servicePlanName** fields, enter the name of the SAP BTP service you want to use and the service plan respectively.

 2. Check the service's status in your cluster.
 The expected result is `Created`.